 Where a witness or interpreter is required to remain away from his residence overnight he shall be paid only such actual costs for accommodation at an hotel, motel or other place as in the opinion of the paying officer are reasonable having regard to the circumstances of the particular case.

-[(2) repealed]

 [Regulation 11 amended in Gazette 5 Dec 1995 p.
 5586; 31 Dec 2004 p.
 7146.]

-12. Witnesses and interpreters from outside the State
+12. Witnesses and interpreters from outside State

 (1) Where a witness or interpreter is required to attend from outside this State prior approval of expenses shall be obtained from the paying officer.